NYC Condom: Distribution

-The NYC Condom Availability Program welcomes businesses or organizations operating within New York City to order free safer sex products, in bulk, through the NYC Safer Sex Portal.
-Individuals can find and obtain free safer sex products by searching the NYC Health Map.
-Distribution sites listed on the NYC Health Map have opted-in as locations where any person can visit to obtain free safer sex products, no questions asked.
-These sites are maintained through a variety of contracts overseen by the NYC Health Department.
+The NYC Condom Availability Program welcomes businesses or organizations operating within New York City to order free, safer sex products in bulk through the NYC Safer Sex Portal.
+Individuals can find and obtain free, safer sex products by searching the NYC Health Map.
+Distribution sites listed on the NYC Health Map have opted in as locations where any person can visit to obtain free safer sex products, no questions asked.
+These sites are maintained through various contracts overseen by the NYC Health Department.